Sunnga/app-dev/README.md

 ⭐⭐⭐⭐⭐/⭐⭐⭐⭐⭐

 ---
 In conclusion! if this interest you or if this series genuinely aligns with what you like, please make time to watch Mob Psycho 100.
 It contradicts the typical "Hero's journey towards to becoming strong" by making the main character struggle with his own emotions, and controlling his powerful abilities.
-Along the way, you'll meet characters that contributes his journey towards self-discovery! **Mob Psycho 100** is anime that will surely be worth a watch and is always a great reccomendation!
+Along the way, you'll meet characters that contributes his journey towards self-discovery! **Mob Psycho 100** is anime that will surely be worth a watch and is always a great reccomendation for those who needs it!
 Thank you so much for reading<3!

 <img width="498" height="268" alt="tenor" src="https://github.com/user-attachments/assets/048a2d39-9611-46ad-8411-eb01f89a8545" />